uwcartlab/webmapping/Chapter3/readme.md

 This might seem like a simple error, but much of debugging involves tediously tracking down simple errors such as this by testing various parts of the script with `console.log` statements.
 A smart strategy is to add temporary `console.log` statements to check your work every time you write a new piece of code.
 This way, you know if something is wrong right away and have less script to debug if any problems arise.

+## Activity 3

+1. Debug the _main\_with\_debug.js_ script included in the _unit-1_ repo.
+2. Add comments to _main\_with\_debug.js_ explaining what the script is doing at each step.
+3. Create a GitHub repository called _unit-1_.
+Commit your changes to your _unit-1_ repository and sync with GitHub (you will want to keep your boilerplate site clean for future use).
+In the commit message (Summary), write "Activity 3" so that we can find it easily on your GitHub account.
+Your assignment will be graded based on what is contained in this commit.
+You also must submit  your unit-1 folder as a zip file on Canvas.

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Rob Roth \(reroth@wisc.edu\)._

 ### [Return Home](../../../) | [Previous Chapter](../Introduction) | [Next Chapter](../Chapter3)